FullerJam/swd500_2017/sessions/session9.0/README.md

 - Above (Listing 5) we declare a Vue component.
 Notice how we come up with our now name and then use that name directly within our html.
 `<my-component>` will be replaced by our components template.

-- This is a very powerful concept, as we can now use our component anywhere in our application by just inserting `<my-component>` into the html
+- This is a very powerful concept as we can now use our component anywhere in our application by just inserting `<my-component>` into the html

 # Practical